Galts-Gulch/avarice/docs/configuring.md

         Indicators = ['MACD', 'EMA']

--   **ShowTime:** Show time or show candle numbers as x axis labels?
+-   **Show Time:** Show time or show candle numbers as x axis labels?
--   **MaxLookback:** How many candles should we show on the graph (x-axis)?
+-   **Max Lookback:** How many candles should we show on the graph (x-axis)?

 Indicators
 ----------

--   Any **Trader** class nested inside an indicator class only effects the indicator if it's an independent indicator (not a combined indicator).
-See the "TradeIndicator" section above in documentation for more info.
+-   Any **Trader** nested config only effects the indicator if it's an independent indicator (not a combined indicator).
+See the "Trade Indicator" section above in documentation for more info.
+-   **Verbose:** This may be set to True or False, or checked/unchecked.
+Should we print additional information about the indicator on each candle?
+-   **Candle Size Multiplier:** Whole numbers only, used for aggregation.
+E.g. set to 3 if on 5 min candles and 15min indicator period is desired.
+A more advanced feature to offer per-indicator fine-tuning.
+-   **Trade Volume:** Percentage of available asset and currency evaluated on each trade.
+50 is 50%.
+Only used on combined indicators.
+It is recommended to set this to a low value if Single Trade is not enabled.
+-   **Single Trade:** Should we only do a single sell or buy?
+        This still uses Trade Volume percent on each trade.
+This is useful for MA style strategies, whereas oscillator or diff style should be set to False (to often continue selling if above threshold, or buying below).
+-   **Trade Delay:** How many candles with indicator info before allowing trades? *Must be equal to 1.*
+-   **Volatility Threshold Over:** Only available on volatility indicators.
+This is default enabled, and runs if the volatility indicator is above threshold.
+This may be set to *False* to reverse the behavior.
--   All indicators are detailed in the [Indicators](indicators.md) page in documentation.
+-   All indicators are detailed in the [Indicators](indicators.md) page.